IMCGKN/SimpleMathLibrary/README.md

 - vec4
 - mat4

-It was created to use with OpenGL in 2D Apps!
+It was created to use in C++ with OpenGL in 2D Apps!

 How to use: